 Surely we can come up with ways to grow food that does not require stoop labor, low pay, and breathing toxic Glyphosate/roundup.

 What if there was a way to make it worth it financially?

 I like the idea of an eco-village because of the diversity, and community, but I don’t like the poverty mentality that usually goes along with that structure.

 I have visited and been part of communal living that is poverty centered and it isn’t fun at all.
-All you do is deal with broken tools that you can’t afford to repair and going off to work a job you hate.
+All you do is deal with broken buildings and tools that you can’t afford to repair, and going off to work at a job you hate.

-I would like a similar structure but without the lack of meaningful jobs available near these rural and urban situations and the constant struggle that makes a lot of these things fail.
+I would like a similar structure to an ecovillage but without the lack of meaningful jobs available near these rural and urban situations and the constant struggle that makes a lot of these projects fail.

-I like the cohousing structure but all the money comes from peoples own pockets from working for the old structure.
+I like the cohousing structure but all the money comes from peoples own pockets from working for the old structure (“Dah Man”).

 What if things could be combined to create a village that generates money and grows businesses on-site?

 And not just the usual struggling organic farm businesses that barely scrape by but high tech stuff as well.